Benchmarking Code of Conduct – 2023 Version

 2.4.
 Obtain a benchmarking partner’s permission before providing the names of individuals from a benchmarking partner to other organisations.

 2.5.
 Avoid communicating the names of individuals from a benchmarking partner in an open forum without the contact’s prior permission.

 3. Principle of Exchange

 - 3.1 Be willing to share the same type and level of information that you request from your benchmarking partner with the benchmarking partner.

 3.2 Communicate fully and early in the relationship to clarify expectations, avoid misunderstanding, and establish mutual interest in the benchmarking exchange.

 3.3 Be honest, complete and timely with information submitted.

 - 4.1 Treat Benchmarking findings as confidential to the individuals and organisations involved.
 Such information must not be communicated to third parties without the prior consent of the benchmarking partner who shared the information.
 When seeking prior consent, make sure that you specify clearly what information is to be shared, and with whom.

-- 4.2 An organisation’s participation in a study is confidential and should not be communicated externally without their prior permission.
+4.2 An organisation’s participation in a benchmarking exchange is confidential and should not be communicated externally without their prior permission.

 5. Principle of Use